-- (18) The derogation granted by this Decision is without prejudice to the Netherlands' obligations to apply Council Directive 92/43/EEC and the ruling of the Court of Justice of the European Union in Case C-293/17, in particular on the interpretation of Article 6(3) of that Directive; and to apply Directive 2000/60/EC and Directive 2008/56/EC and does not exclude that additional measures may be needed to fulfil obligations derived from these Directives. - (19) It is essential to ensure that authorising additional amounts of manure per hectare per year does not delay or put at risk the requirements of other Union legislation for which nitrogen and phosphorous pollution could be an obstacle in achieving its objectives.
-Therefore, national authorisations for derogations to individual farmers should not be allowed in groundwater protection areas and in Natura 2000 areas, or within the buffer zones around Natura 2000 areas as defined in the Dutch National Programme for Rural Areas, and the size of which will be specified in 2023. - (20) According to the data provided by the Netherlands, in the period 2019 to 2021 the total livestock decreased by 2.5 %, whereas the number of cattle increased.
+- polluted areas.
+The requested derogation should support the reform path defined in the Addendum and in the National Programme for Rural Areas. - (18) The derogation granted by this Decision is without prejudice to the Netherlands' obligations to apply Council Directive 92/43/EEC22 and the ruling of the Court of Justice of the European Union in Case C-293/1723, in particular on the interpretation of Article 6(3) of that Directive; and to apply Directive 2000/60/EC and Directive 2008/56/EC and does not exclude that additional measures may be needed to fulfil obligations derived from these Directives. - (19) It is essential to ensure that authorising additional amounts od manure per hectare per year does not delay or put at risk the requirements of other Union legislation for which nitrogen and phosphorous pollution could be an obstacle in achieving its objectives.
+Therefore, national authorisations for derogations to individual farmers should not be allowed in groundwater protection areas and in Natura 2000 areas, oror within the buffer zones around Natura 2000 areas as defined in the Dutch National Programme for Rural Areas, and the size of which will be specified in 2023. - (20) According to the data provided by the Netherlands, in the period 2019 to 2021 the total livestock decreased by 2.5 %, whereas the number of cattle increased.
 The livestock density in the Netherlands remains very high; in 2016, it was the highest in the Union, nearly five times higher than the Union average.
 Since 2006, Dutch legislation sets limitations on the number of pigs and poultry.
 Moreover, since January 2015, Dutch legislation requires that an appropriate share of surplus manure from the dairy sector be processed.
-In addition, a system of phoshate production rights for dairy cattle has been introduced in the Netherlands since 1 January 2018. - The overall manure production of 2020 should not be exceeded.
+In addition, a system of phoshate production rights for dairy cattle has been introduced in the Netherlands since 1 January 2018. - (21) The overall manure production of 2020 should not be exceeded.
 Moroever, the implementation of the reforms planned under the National Programme for Rural Areas should lead to a gradual reduction of the manure production by the end of the validity of the current derogation. - (22) In nutrients polluted areas, it is necessary to complement the 7th Nitrates Action Programme and its Addendum with specific measures recognised for their effectiveness in sustainable nutrients management at farm level and in reducing nutrients losses in groundwater and freshwater. - (23) The Netherlands established an enhanced enforcement strategy to step up the prevention of fraud in the implementation of its manure policy.
 That strategy was implemented in the years 2020-2021, but suffered some delays also due to the COVID pandemic.
 The implementation of the strategy along its main axes of action needs to be pursued effectively and extended to other regions where the independent assessment shows a significant risk of deliberate non-compliance with the rules on manure management.
-The transition period for the planned agricultural reforms could also lead to increased fraud, and therefore the controls should be intensified. - The authorisations to individual farmers are subject to certain conditions that are aimed at ensuring fertilisation at farm level based on crop needs and at preventing nitrogen and phosphate losses to water.
-The measures laid down in this Decision should be additional to the measures already being applied through the 7th Nitrates Action Programme and its Addendum.
+The transition period for the planned agricultural reforms could also lead to increased fraud, and therefore the controls should be intensified. - (24) The authorisations to individual farmers are subject to certain conditions that are aimed at ensuring fertilisation at farm level based on crop needs and at preventing nitrogen and phosphorus losses to water.
+The measures laid down in this Decision